Passer rating: NCAA formula

-The NCAA passer rating has an upper limit of 1,261.6 (every attempt is a 99-yard completion for a touchdown), and a lower limit of −731.6 (every attempt is completed, but results in a 99-yard loss).
-A passer who throws only interceptions will have a −200 rating, as would a passer who only throws completed passes losing an average of 35.714 yards.
+The NCAA passer efficiency has an upper limit of 1,261.6 (every attempt is a 99-yard completion for a touchdown), and a lower limit of −731.6 (every attempt is completed, but results in a 99-yard loss).
+A passer who throws only interceptions will have a −200 efficiency, as would a passer who only throws completed passes losing an average of 35.714 yards.

 Advantages

 In 2011, Sports Illustrated published an article by Kerry Byrne of Cold Hard Football Facts highlighting the importance of passer rating in determining a team's success.
 "Put most simply," the article states, "you cannot be a smart football analyst and dismiss passer rating.
 In fact, it's impossible to look at the incredible correlation of victory to passer rating and then dismiss it.
 You might as well dismiss the score of a game when determining a winner. [...]
 Few, if any, are more indicative of wins and losses than passer rating.
 Teams that posted a higher passer rating went 203–53 (.793) in 2010 and an incredible 151–29 (.839) after Week 5."
 Byrne made an expanded defense of the passer rating and its importance for the Pro Football Researchers Association in 2012.
 The study showed that all of the eight teams since 1940 that led the league in both offensive passer rating and defensive passer rating won championships.